Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 By David Stone

 I wrote this originally, back in May, but it bears repeating.
-Roosevelt Islanders really came through the COVID crisis with flying colors.
+Roosevelt Islanders really came through the summer COVID crisis with flying colors.

 It recognized caring service, here and across the city, but it also called us together with action at a time when there was little else.